IHE/HIE-Whitepaper/README.md

 sufficient to make the Access Control decision.
 The trust relationship of the Document Sharing exchange includes background governance on appropriate use, as discussed above around the [ATNA](http://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Profile.
+The [Basic Audit Log Patterns (BALP)](https://profiles.ihe.net/ITI/TF/Volume1/ch-52.html) Profile defines a specific audit log profile for use disclosing documents.

 Privacy Consents may need to be expressed in a way that all parties in a Document Exchange can understand.
-IHE has published the Basic Patient Privacy Consents ([BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html)) Profile that can be used to enable basic privacy consent controls, and Advanced Patient Privacy Consents [APPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-43.html) that can encode more complex rules specific to a patient consent.
-The encoding of Consent and advanced rules in FHIR “Consent” resource is possible but has not yet been profiled by IHE.
+IHE has published the Basic Patient Privacy Consents [BPPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-19.html) Profile that can be used to enable basic privacy consent controls, Advanced Patient Privacy Consents [APPC](http://profiles.ihe.net/ITI/TF/Volume1/ch-43.html) that can encode more complex rules specific to a patient consent, and Privacy Consent on FHIR [PCF](https://profiles.ihe.net/ITI/TF/Volume1/ch-53.html) that uses FHIR Consent resource with profiles for Basic, Intermediate, and Advanced Consents with OAuth enforcement profiles.

 Some examples of the type of policy that can be necessary for Patient Privacy Consents are: